Strapped for ideas?

 Straplines.
 They tell your customer what you’re about and they capture the essence of your brand.
 So why do so many businesses seem to bang out the first thing that comes to mind?
 Here are four that have been getting me all worked up lately – and what I think they can teach us.

-Now I know this strapline is supposed to sum up the idea that wealth means different things to different people – and that Barclays will tailor their service to your financial aspirations.
+Now I know this strapline is supposed to sum up the idea that wealth means different things to different people – and that the bank it's advertising will tailor their service to your financial aspirations.
 But I’m sorry, whenever I see this campaign, I can’t help feeling affronted.

 Am I the only person to interpret “What’s it to you?” as “mind your own effing business”?